T0nyAbb/plantAI/README.md

 ## Description

-plantAI is an app that uses AI to identify flowers instanty.
+plantAI is an app that uses AI to identify flowers instantly.
 With a custom machine learning model seamlessly merged with a simple interface it makes the perfect companion for exploring the botanical world with ease.

 ## Screenshots